SlamChillz/alx-system_engineering-devops/attack_is_the_best_defense/README.md

 # Attack is the best defense

-The objects of this project are:
+The objectives of this project are:

 - Hacking
 - Network sniffing